Docs navigation

 Offer types

 An offer is a value proposition the SDK shows to keep the customer.
-There are six built-in types and a custom slot for anything beyond them.
+There are seven built-in types and a custom slot for anything beyond them.
 Attach an offer to a survey reason to route there on selection, or declare it as a standalone OfferStep to show one up front.

 type OfferConfig =